BiocomputationLab/LAPrepository/SetFunctions/README.md

 ### Output

-* The number of reactions, in the range 0-_total_number_reactions_, that can be aspirated from a tube _well_ with the volume _vol_tube_ without changing heights according to the function _find_safe_15mLfalcon_height_
+* The number of reactions, in the range 0-_total_number_reactions_, that can be aspirated from the tube established in _tube_ with the volume _vol_tube_ without changing heights according to the function _find_safe_15mLfalcon_height_

 ### Summary of functioning
 1. Check if the volume of the tube is enough to aspirate the _total_number_reactions_
 2. Initiate the reactions in same height to 0
+3. Check that at least 1 _vol_per_reaction_ can be transferred without changing height and otherwise, return 0
-3. While loop that will be accesed while the height to aspirate without taking the reactions and after is the same
+4. While loop that will be accesed while the height to aspirate without taking the reactions and after is the same
-   1. Check if the current numbe rof reactions + 1 will be higher than _total_number_reaction
+   1. Check if the current number of reactions + 1 will be higher than _total_number_reaction_

       **reactions + 1 is higher than total number**